atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 % »
 , igg
 /
-parlour, and exclaimed — “Lord bless st me!
+parlour, and exclaimed — Lord bless st me!
 I wonder you will not come — I st believe Fanny is dead." ft st Heaven forbid, " replied Mr. Selby, hurrying towards the door.
 • I
 Charles stopped him. — st This will ■st be too much for you, Sir; let me st to her alone: I am now accustomed -- st to horror."
 He then stew to the fa -- tal chamber,.
-Poor Fanny could only say — st My st brother, be a comfort to our good “father, and" " -- -- -- With word she' icxpired in his arms
+Poor Fanny could only say — st My st brother, be a comfort to our good father, and" " -- -- -- With word she' icxpired in his arms
 9
 The sorrow which Mr. Selby and